kulttuuri/SlackNotifications/README.md

 $wgSlackSendMethod = "curl";
 ```

-3) You need to create a incoming webhook and paste it's URL

-3) Enjoy the notifications in your Slack room!
+5) Enjoy the notifications in your Slack room!

 ## Additional options